-Parental Authorization
+Parental Authorization - Shadowing/Observing

-I give permission for my son/daughter, to participate in a job Full Name (please print) shadowing experience at Bon Secours Facility Name I release Bon Secours Facility Name from all claims that may arise out of this observ ational experience.
+I give permission for my son/daughter,to participate in a ì Full Name (please print) shadowing experience at Bon Secours I release Bon Sec ours Facility Name from all claims that may arise out of this observational experience e.
 I Facility Name understand this is an observational experience only and no patient care will be given by my son/daughter.
-My signature authorizes Bon Secours to Facility act in an emergency, pending care in case of illness/injury.
-Name During the shadowing experience I give consent for: 1.
+My signature authorizes Bon Secours to Facility Name act in an emergency, pending care in case of illness/injury. act in all emergency, pending care in case of finiess, figury.
+During the shadowing experience I give consent for: 1.
 Treatment deemed necessary by the following physicians: a.
-DoctorPhone Number b.
-Dentist Phone Number 2.
-Treatment of the minor observer at a Bon Secours location, if the above reached. ve physicians cannot be Parent/Guardian Name (print) Da nte: I,(student), agree to behave in a responsible and p during my observation experience at Bon Secours I und observer only and will not be permitted to render care of any kind. professional manner lerstand that I am an Student Signature: Da te: Parent /Guardian Signature ato.
+DoctorPhone Number - b.
+DentistPhone Number - 2.
+Treatment of the minor observer at a Bon Secours location, if the above physicians cann reached. ot be Parent/Guardian Name (print) Date: I,(student name), agree to behave in a responsible and professional manner during my observation experience at Bon Secours (facility name I understand that I am an observer only and will not be permitted to render care of any kind. e).
+Student Signature: Date: Parent/Guardian Signature: Date: